Practice Areas

 Looking for an Arabic child custody lawyer near you in New Jersey?
 Connect with Arab child custody attorneys trusted by Iraqi, Syrian, Lebanese & Palestinian families.
 Free consultation across New Jersey.

 Find an Arab child custody attorney near you.
-Iraqi, Syrian, Lebanese & Palestinian lawyers in every New Jersey city.
+Iraqi, Syrian, Lebanese, Palestinian & all Arab lawyers in every New Jersey city.

 Discuss your child custody case in Arabic without interpreters.
 Explain complex situations clearly and understand every detail of your legal options.